Monday Exercise 1.5: Declare Resource Needs¶

 request_memoryis in MB (megabytes)

 request_diskis in KB (kilobytes)

 - Allowable units are

-HTCondor translates these requirements into expressions that become part of the
+HTCondor translates these requirements into attributes that become part of the job's

 requirements expression.
 However, do not put your CPU, memory, and disk requirements directly into the